manuel-di-iorio/unique-engine/docs/docs/reference/helpers/UeBoxHelper.md

 ```
 - Updates the bounding box geometry based on the current state of the target object.

-- Computes the bounding box from the object’s geometry.
+- Computes the bounding box from the object's geometry.

 - Rebuilds the line vertices representing the box edges.